 WORCESTER, Mass.- Art Trapotsis, CEO of Consolidated Sterilizer Systems, needed help to solve a problem with his equipment.
-A typical sterilization chamber from the company contains about two hundred to three hundred welds and requires the precision and time of a skilled welder to be built.
+A typical sterilization chamber from the company contains about 200 to 300 welds and requires the precision and time of a skilled welder to be built.

 While the Billerica, Mass.-based company has six or seven welders on staff, it needed more workers to keep up with demand.
 The labor shortage, however, has made it hard to find employees.